 Horus makes a very sound case against the usurper king, Set resulting in majority of the judges on the panel ruling in favor of Horus.
 However, Ra (Amun-Ra) – supreme creator god – sort of uses his veto on the panel and states that Horus is too young and untested to be crowned king of Egypt.
 Ra votes in favor of Set.

 After the proceedings, the panel of judges put Horus and Seth through a series of battles (in some versiion of the story, the two gods engage in an actual physical race).
-The judges state that whoever wins the most battles would be crowned ruler of Egypt.
+The judges proclaim that whoever wins the most battles would be crowned ruler of Egypt.

 Horus, in turn, inflicts severe damage on Set – he had the genitals of Set cut off.
 Although the two gods seem evenly matched, Horus always came out tops in every battle.
 It is believed that he received lots of training and help from his mother, as well as Thoth.
 The battles between Seth and Horus for the throne of Egypt would last for at least 80 years, according to ancient manuscripts.

 - Interesting Facts and History about the Egyptian Pyramids

 - Ma’at: Ancient Egyptian Goddess of Truth, Law & Order

 Even though, Horus won every single battle he had with Seth, the supreme Egyptian god, Ra, continues to cast his vote in favor of Seth.
 Amid the contending of Horus and Seth, the people of Egypt continue to be in severe distress due to Seth’s tyrannical reign over Egypt.